 In the spring of 1894, age 27, Nicolle returned to Rouen as a hospital doctor and substitute professor at the medical school.
 In 1896, he was promoted to director of the bacteriological laboratory.
 During this time he experienced a hearing loss, which meant he could no longer use a stethoscope to assess patients’ health.

-In January 1903, age 37, Nicolle left France and arrived in Tunisia, then a French North African colony.
+In January 1903, age 37, Nicolle left France and arrived in Tunisia, which was then a French colony.
 He had been appointed director of the Pasteur Institute in the city of Tunis.
 It was here he would make his great discoveries about epidemic typhus.

 He made understanding typhus his top priority.